Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 How do I avoid overwhelming clients with too many messages?

 Use channel and timing rules.
 Status updates and market reports go to email.
 Short confirmations and reminders go to text.
 Cap routine communication at three to four touches per month per person unless there is active negotiation.
-Make every message answer a clear question.

 Do I really need a CRM to run a client touchpoint strategy?